 Since banana is a climacteric fruit, it is usually harvested at pre-climacteric stage and for commercial purposes, artificially ripened (Maduwanthi and Marapana, 2019).
 Though this practice reduces post-harvest losses of banana especially during transportation; it is often accompanied with induced ripening with artificial agents (ethylene glycol, kerosene, ether, calcium carbide, Irvingia gabonesis also known as African bush mango etc.) to meet consumers’ demands and other economic factors (Abhishek et al., 2016).
 These artificial ripening agents if used inappropriately are toxic and their consumption may cause health problems; such as skin disease, cancers, neurological disorders and organ failure (Krishna et al., 2017).
 Calcium carbide (CaC2) is a chemical compound, considered hazardous due to several reasons, but it is widely used for artificial ripening of bananas regardless of the policies surrounding its use in many developing countries (Islam et al., 2018; Nuhu et al., 2020).
-Research has shown that the chemical, causes a variety of side effects on human health, ranging from irritation of skin, eyes, chest and abdomen, vomiting, to burning sensations, seizures and coma even at low concentrations (Nura et al., 2018).
+Research has shown that the chemical causes a variety of side effects on human health, ranging from irritation of skin, eyes, chest and abdomen, vomiting, to burning sensations, seizures and coma even at low concentrations (Nura et al., 2018).
 Following the increased national and global drives for healthy and sustainable food system, ensuring food safety along the fruits value chain is important to optimize nutritional composition.
 Hence, this study was conducted owing to the scarcity of scientific information on the comparison of effect of carbide and African bush mango accelerated ripening of Musa acuminata (banana) on the nutritional composition of banana fruits.

 Statement of the Problem